philippgerbig/graphql-server-boilerplate/README.md

 # graphql-server-boilerplate
-A graphql server boilerplate with apollo-server and typeorm.
+A graphql typescript server boilerplate with apollo-server, type-graphql and typeorm.

 ---